zalewskigrzegorz/bitbucket-update-package-script/README.md

 `bitbucket-update-script -h`
 `bitbucket-update-script --help`

-### createPr
+### updatePackage
+Update package in dependencies or devDependencies in bitbucket repository.
-Create a new workspace.
-You can provide data by using options or interactive mode, leaving empty value in an interactive mode will generate fake for it.
+You can provide parameters by using options or interactive mode will ask for package name and version.

 ```Options:
   -n --packageName <packageName>        name of package to update.